How to Get Cheap Gas as Prices Soar to a Record High

 5. Don’t pay for premium gas unless…

 Does filling up your car with premium gas give you the sense like you’re filling your car with liquid gold?
-Well, some cars require premium gas, but others simply carry a recommendation that owners use it—which means you may be dumping money down the drain every time you fill-up.
+Well, some cars require premium gas, but others simply carry a recommendation that owners use it.
+This means you may be dumping money down the drain every time you fill-up.

 Consumer Reports tested the fuel economy and acceleration of cars on different grades of gasoline used in two different sedans and found that both cars achieved the same fuel economy and felt/sounded the same when tested with regular fuel as they did with premium.